slotix/dbconvert-streams-website/docs/targets/mysql/index.md

 bind-address = <IP address>
 ```

-where `<IP address>` is the IP address of DBConvert Stream Writer instance.
+Where `<IP address>` is the IP address of DBConvert Stream Writer instance.

 ## Configuration

-Here is an example JSON object describing MySQL database configured as a target.
+Here is an example JSON object describing a MySQL database configured as a target.

 ```JSON
 "target": {